openpunkart/punkart.blocks.bodies/NOTES.md

 Usually fields containing embedded spaces or commas are contained in " marks, but there are other conventions.
 Quotes (") inside quoted fields are doubled.

+## CSV Variations

+Behaviors of this program that often vary between CSV implementations:

+- Newlines are supported in quoted fields.
+- Double quotes are permitted in a non-quoted field.
+However, a field starting with a quote must follow quoting rules.
+- Each record can have a different numbers of fields.
+- The three common forms of newlines are supported: CR, CRLF, LF.
+- A newline will be added if the file does not end with one.
+- No whitespace trimming is done.